Associate Professor and Extension Wildlife Specialist

 Montana Fish, Wildlife & Parks

-Lindsey currently works for Montana Fish, Wildlife & Parks as the Deer/Elk Coordinator for the state.
-Lindsey received a B.S. in Ecology with an emphasis in Fish and Wildlife Management from Montana State University in 2010, a M.S. in Secondary Education from Black Hills State University in 2015, and most recently, finished her PhD from South Dakota State University where she researched Greater Sage-Grouse Breeding Ecology on the fringe of their range.
+Lindsey currently works for Montana Fish, Wildlife & Parks as the Helena Area Wildlife Biologist.
+Lindsey received a B.S. in Ecology with an emphasis in Fish and Wildlife Management from Montana State University in 2010, a M.S. in Secondary Education from Black Hills State University in 2015, and a PhD from South Dakota State University where she researched Greater Sage-Grouse Breeding Ecology on the fringe of their range.
 Lindsey has been an instructor for CLfT since 2016.
 Hunting has been a big part of her life and culture since she was a child and she truly enjoys sharing her passion and knowledge about hunting with others.
+Lindsey has worked for Montana Fish, Wildlife & Parks since 2019.

 Cooperative Mule Deer Biologist